 - 42% of Americans are not saving for their future

-- of the 58% that are saving, only one in ten are saving the suggested 15%
+- Of the 58% that are saving, only one in ten are saving the suggested 15%

 - Only 31% of millennials, 51% of GenXers, and 46% of working baby boomers have at least $25,000 saved.

-- women are twice as likely to have nothing saved than men (ouch!)
+- Women are twice as likely to have nothing saved than men (ouch!)

-Another DR study really pushed me over the edge, and it said that “More than 60% of American workers currently contribute to a 401(k), and they expect their 401(k)s to be a top source of income when they retire.
+Another Ramsey study really pushed me over the edge, and it said that “More than 60% of American workers currently contribute to a 401(k), and they expect their 401(k)s to be a top source of income when they retire.
 BUT that 40% of workers say that their workplace does not provide any type of retirement or financial education” (source)

 So we are just expecting people to know already how to do these things.
 Well, let’s see how “we” all learned about money.
 The study finds that the most common ways people learn about retirement are